Udari Madhushani

 Research Scientist, Sony AI

 I received my PhD from Princeton University where I was advised by Prof. Prateek Mittal and Prof. Mung Chiang.
 I previously interned at Meta AI (AI Red Team) and Microsoft Research.
 I have been fortunate to receive Qualcomm Innovation Fellowship and the Rising Star Award in adversarial machine learning.
-I previously organized the first seminar series on Security & Privacy in Machine Learning (SPML) at Princeton University.

 • Safer generative AI.
-We have demonstrated privacy risks in real-world diffusion models and developed privacy-preserving sampling and training methods [1, 2, 3, 4].
-We have also developed techniques and benchmarked automated generation of adversarial and unsafe content from generative models [5, 6].
+We have demonstrated privacy risks in real-world diffusion models and developed privacy-preserving sampling and training methods [2, 3, 4, 5].
+We have also developed techniques and benchmarked automated generation of adversarial and unsafe content from generative models [6, 7].

 • Robust machine learning.
-We have conducted an in-depth exploration of adversarial robust learning, including circumventing its higher sample complexity using synthetic data [9], finding fundamental limits on robustness [10], demonstrating higher robustness with transformers [11], robustness across threat models [12, 13, 14], the effect of model scaling and compression [15, 16], and adversarial risks in transitioning from closed-domain to open-world systems [17, 18].
+We have conducted an in-depth exploration of adversarial robust learning, including circumventing its higher sample complexity using synthetic data [10], finding fundamental limits on robustness [11], demonstrating higher robustness with transformers [12], robustness across threat models [13, 14, 15], the effect of model scaling and compression [16, 17], and adversarial risks in transitioning from closed-domain to open-world systems [18, 19].

 • Benchmarking progress in AI safety.
 We developed the widely adopted RobustBench benchmark [20], followed by MultiRobustBench to account for multiple attacks [21], and most recently JailbreakBench [6] to benchmark progress on jailbreaks against LLMs.
 We have also written a detailed discussion on nuanced similarity and distinction in security and safety approaches towards Trustworthy AI [22].